nomadilab-ehr/raad-docs/docs/user-guide.md

 ###### Other Observation Forms

-ther observation forms available, and to be filled during a patient encounter while receiving a specific service include:
+Other Observation forms (Obs) available, and to be filled during a patient encounter while receiving a specific service include:

 * Delivery